 Tim Tebow Foundation

-CURE International heals the sick and proclaims the Kingdom of God.
-It is the largest provider of reconstructive surgery to disabled children in the emerging world.
-Since opening the doors of its first surgical teaching hospital in Kijabe, Kenya in 1998, CURE's focus on bringing healing to developing nations has resulted in more than 1.9 million patient visits and over 138,000 surgeries to correct physically disabling conditions.
+CURE International's mission is to heal the sick and proclaim the kingdom of God.
+It is the largest provider of reconstructive surgery to disabled children in the developing world.
+Since opening the doors of its first surgical teaching hospital in Kijabe, Kenya, in 1998, CURE's focus on bringing healing to developing nations has resulted in more than 2.4 million patient visits and over 167,000 surgeries to correct physically disabling conditions.
 CURE hospitals are located in Afghanistan, Dominican Republic, Ethiopia, Kenya, Malawi, Niger, Uganda, United Arab Emirates, and Zambia.
 The Tebow CURE Hospital is also currently under construction in the Philippines.
-CURE has also trained more than 6,100 medical professionals raising the standard of care in the countries where it operates.
+CURE has also trained more than 7,200 medical professionals, raising the standard of care in the countries where it operates.
 Please visit http://cure.org for more information.

 More than 100 million physically disabled children in the developing world can be cured through surgery.
 These children have conditions like clubfoot, bowed legs, cleft lips, untreated burns, and hydrocephalus.
 Without care, they won't go to school, will have little hope for a future, and many will die from their condition.